Robert W. Ball

-Robert Wilson Ball was a Canadian yacht designer, based in Port Credit, Ontario, and later, New Bedford, Massachusetts.
-Robert Ball was the chief in-house designer and Vice President of Design at C&C Yachts from 1973 to 1991.
+Robert Wilson Ball (August 24, 1943 – September 9, 2022) was a Canadian yacht designer, based in Port Credit, Ontario, and later, New Bedford, Massachusetts.
+Ball was the chief in-house designer and Vice President of Design at C&C Yachts from 1973 to 1991.

 Career

 Robert Ball joined C&C Yachts in 1966 as a summer employee while he was still in school, studying Naval Architecture and Marine Engineering at the University of Michigan's College of Engineering.
 As soon as he graduated in 1969 George Cuthbertson hired him.
 Cuthbertson soon had Ball designing masts and mast fittings, and soon after that he handed Ball hull structural design.